Galois descent for the gonality of curves: Rational Normal Scrolls under base extension

-We say that a subvariety $S\subset \bP^n$ is a potential rational normal scroll if there exists a finite separable extension $L$ of $k$ such that the base change of $S$ over $L$ is a rational normal scroll over $L$, and we will say that $S$ splits in $L$.
-Or, equivalently, that the base change of $S$ to a separable closure becomes a rational normal scroll.
+We say that a subvariety $S\subset \bP^n$ is a potential rational normal scroll if there exists a finite algebraic extension $L$ of $k$ such that the base change of $S$ over $L$ is a rational normal scroll over $L$, and we will say that $S$ splits in $L$.
+Or, equivalently, that the base change of $S$ to an algebraic closure becomes a rational normal scroll.
+As it is the case for rational normal scrolls, every potential rational normal scroll is a cone over a nonsingular potential rational normal scroll.
+A nonsingular potential rational normal scroll is thus a $k$-form $S$ of the abstract variety $\bP(\cO_{\bP^1}(a_1)\oplus\dots\oplus\cO_{\bP^1}(a_d))$, together with a line bundle $L$ on $S$ which is a $k$-form of the tautological line bundle $\cO(1)$.

-\begin{exmp} Consider $k$ a field such that there exists some genus 0 curve $C$ without rational points.
-We are going to construct a potentially rational normal scroll over $k$ of dimension 2 which does not split over $k$.
-Then $C$ is isomorphic to a conic in $\bP^2$, which we will denote also by $C$, which is a potentially rational normal scroll of dimension 1.
-Now, put $\bP^2$ inside $\bP^5$ in two distinct and complementary ways, giving $L_1$ and $L_2$ linear subspaces.
+\begin{exmp} The simplest examples of potential rational normal scrolls arise in degree 2: every quadric of rank 3 or 4 is a potential rational normal scroll.
+Let us show examples of quadric potential rational normal scrolls defined over some field $k$ which do not split over $k$.
+Consider $k$ a field such that there exists some genus 0 curve $C$ without rational points.
+Then $C$ is isomorphic to a conic in $\bP^2$, which we will denote also by $C$, which is a potential rational normal scroll of dimension 1 (a quadric of rank 3).

+From this we construct an example of dimension 2 and rank 4.
+Put $\bP^2$ inside $\bP^5$ in two distinct and complementary ways, giving $L_1$ and $L_2$ linear subspaces.
 If the conic is given by an equation $ax_0^2+bx_1^2+cx_2^2=0$, then the surface is given by

 \end{exmp}